 Triund is a serene and alluring trekking destination.
 Nestled in the lap of Dhauladhar Range, 18 km from Dharamshala, it offers jaw-dropping views of the lofty Dhauladhar ranges on one side and the gorgeous Kangra valley on the other.
-And the Triund trek is a moderately challenging trek, popular among adventure enthusiasts of all ages.
+And the Triund trek is indeed easy for first timers, popular among adventure enthusiasts of all ages.

 The Triund trek route is exhilarating and super thrilling but Triund trek time needs to be checked and maintained while planning the trip.
 The amazing panoramic views from the top at different times of the day – dusk, moonrise, and dawn – highlight the unique charming beauty of Triund.

 The Triund trek in Mcleodganj comprises of undulating and steep but well-defined trails through the lush forests of green rhododendron and oak trees.
 So, there need not be any hassle about how to reach Triund or getting lost in the way.
 To solve this, and many such queries, we have compiled everything you need to know in this Triund trek guide.